Celine Song: Early life and education

 Song was born in South Korea.
 Her parents, both artists, moved the family to Markham, Ontario, Canada when she was 12.
 Upon moving to Ontario, Song was given permission by her parents to select a new forename and decided it would be Celine (formerly Ha-Young).
-Some of her immediate family members believe that she selected the name from Jacques Rivette's 1974 film Celine and Julie Go Boating, whereas Song is convinced that she decided upon the name after seeing a Céline Dion CD.
+Some of her immediate family members believe that she selected the name from the 1974 film Céline and Julie Go Boating, whereas Song is convinced that she decided upon the name after seeing a Céline Dion album.
 Her father, Song Neung-han, is a filmmaker.
 Her mother is an illustrator and graphic designer.

 Song wrote her first play, an adaptation of Prometheus, at a classics conference she attended (the Ontario Student Classics Conference) with the Markham District Classics Club.
-During her undergraduate studies in 2009, Song wrote a play titled Sound Utterly Serious.
+During her undergraduate studies in 2009, Song wrote and directed a play titled Sound Utterly Serious, which was referred to as an "innovative gem" by The Queen's Journal.

 In Markham, Song attended public school Markham District High School (MDHS).
-Song received her undergraduate degree from Queen's University in Kingston, Ontario, where she studied psychology with a minor in philosophy.
+Song received her undergraduate degree from Queen's University in Kingston, Ontario, where she studied psychology with a minor in philosophy, graduating in 2010.
+She was the founder of an atheist club there, and was its first president.
 Song was initially hoping to pursue a career in clinical psychology.
+She initially sought that career path as a stepping stone towards becoming a writer, but decided to skip becoming a psychologist and go straight into writing after taking a German literature course where she was exposed to the work of Bertolt Brecht.
 She received her MFA in playwriting from Columbia University in 2014.
+She applied to multiple schools, pursuing programs in both playwriting and screenwriting, but decided on Columbia University because of a professor who convinced her to come to New York.